 Clinical Mental Health Counseling

 Licensed mental health counselors make a difference in the lives of others along with social workers, psychologists and psychiatrists.
 Careers include work in mental health programs, substance abuse treatment, veteran’s affairs, college counseling centers, youth support programs and private practice.
-Pursue an MS degree and help people of all ages.
+Pursue a master's degree or bridge program and help people of all ages.

-The program is designed to meet the requirements of the New York State License in Mental Health Counseling.
+The Master's program is designed to meet the requirements of the New York State License in Mental Health Counseling.
 You will share a group of core counseling courses with the School Counseling Program and obtain the foundational knowledge that all counselors need.
-Study substance abuse counseling, rehabilitation counseling for those with disabilities, or complete a combination program of clinical mental health and school counseling.

 You will develop practical clinical skills through lab-based courses, and field experiences, which include an internship.
 At the end of the program you will have completed all academic requirements for the New York State “limited permit."

-Both programs provide a common core, and allows students to specialize in school counseling or mental health counseling with further specialization possible in substance abuse counseling or rehabilitation counseling.
-With some extra coursework, students may meet the requirements of both programs.
-Please contact your advisor if you have any questions.
+Both programs provide a common core, and allows students to specialize in school counseling or mental health counseling.

 Accredited by CACREP – the Council for Accreditation of Counseling and Related Education Programs – for maximum degree portability and increased job opportunities with veteran and government agencies.